oplancelot/RustLTFS/README.md

 3. **"Insufficient space" error**

-   - Use `rustltfs info TAPE0` to check remaining space
+   - Use `rustltfs device TAPE0 --info` to check remaining space
    - Consider using new tape or cleaning old data

 4. **Slow read/write speeds**